Sharp rate for the dual quantization problem: Introduction

-This rate depending on $d$ is known as the {\em curse of dimensionality}.
-Its statement and proof go back to Zador in 1954 for uniform distribution, with an extension to possibly unbounded absolutely continuous distributions by Bucklew and Wise (see~\cite{bucklew}).
-It has been finally established rigourously (as far as mathematical standard are concerned) in~\cite{Foundations} in 2000.
-A comprehensive survey of the history of quantization can be found in \cite{GRAY}.
+The above rate depends on $d$ and is known as the {\em curse of dimensionality}.
+Its statement and proof goes back to Zador (PhD, 1954) for the uniform distributions on hypercubes, its extension to absolutely continuous distributions is due to Bucklew and Wise in~\cite{bucklew}.
+A first general rigor proof (according to mathematical standards) was provided in~\cite{Foundations} in 2000 (see also \cite{GRAY} for a survey of the history of quantization).

+It should be noted that $d_{n,p}(X)$ and $\bar d_{n,p}(X)$ do not coincide even for bounded r.v.s.
+We will extensively use (see~\cite{dualStat}) that